Felipe-Curvelo/Credit-Model/README.md

 EL = PD x LGD x EAD

 Where:
-EL ⇒ expected losses, causes by borrower specific factor and economic environment \n PD ⇒ Probability of default \n
+EL ⇒ expected losses, causes by borrower specific factor and economic environment
+PD ⇒ Probability of default
-- The borrowers inability to pay their loan in full or on time LGD ⇒ Loss given default
+- The borrowers inability to pay their loan in full or on time
+LGD ⇒ Loss given default
-- The proportion of the total exposure that cannot be recovered by the lender once a default has occurred EAD ⇒ Exposure at default
+- The proportion of the total exposure that cannot be recovered by the lender once a default has occurred
+EAD ⇒ Exposure at default
 - The total value that a lender is exposed to when a borrower defaults

 This model is based on Basel II framework and under it's guidelines is consider EL, UL, and SL that are terms used describe expected loss, unexpected loss, and specialized lending, respectively.
 These terms are used in the Internal Ratings-Based (IRB) approach to calculate risk-weighted assets (RWAs) and capital requirements.